If you sign up for this guff, you know I like to pluck a retro name out of the air and create a persona.

 They.
 Don’t.
 Help.
 Me.
 Get.
 The.
 Job.
 Done.

-So when potential clients excitedly send me a DM, wanting to jump on a call, they get a bit put out by me not sharing their enthusiasm for having a nice little chat.
+So when potential clients excitedly send me a DM, asking to jump on a call, they get a bit put out by me not sharing their enthusiasm.

-Your initial message/email will determine if a) I can do the work and b) do I want to do the work.
+Your initial message/email will determine if a) I can do the work and b) if I want to do the work.
+Anything after that will go through my expertly cultivated process.

 Denise would really like to have a relationship.